J-Fo-S/bardDraw/README.md

 #### Requirements

 It is recommended to setup a [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) or [venv](https://docs.python.org/3/library/venv.html#creating-virtual-environments) and run `pip install -r requirements.txt` in the command line with the environment active.

 Also, you will need to install Firefox and have a wifi connection.
+You may need to open a Gemini session in Firefox first so the program can access the cookies.
+However, in my use this only needs to be done once - afterwards the cookies can be accessed even if the Firefox app is closed.

 This repo includes about 10 categories of Google Quickdraw data.
 If you want all 345 categories, download the bin files [here](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full;tab=objects?prefix=&forceOnObjectsSortingFiltering=false&pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))) and update the `doodle_list.txt` file [accordingly](https://raw.githubusercontent.com/googlecreativelab/quickdraw-dataset/master/categories.txt)

 #### Running the code, drawing and interacting with Gemini